By: William Bruno

 The Chiefs definitely have the talent in the tight end position to create another star.
 Who do you think it will be?

-- Kansas City Chiefs vs. San Francisco 49ers: Spread Analysis and Pick Prediction - Bleacher Report
+- St. Louis Rams vs. Kansas City Chiefs Betting Odds, Analysis, NFL Pick - Bleacher Report